brandur/sorg/content/fragments/google-cloud-run-deploy.md

   run: gcloud builds submit --tag gcr.io/passages-signup/passages-signup
 ```

+It's the exact command I used to run manually whenever I wanted to deploy.
+It now happens automatically from GitHub Actions.

-And these two take that image and deploy it to two separate Cloud Run apps (each of my newsletters has an independent deployment):
+These two take that image and deploy it to two separate Cloud Run apps (each of my newsletters has an independent deployment):

 ``` yaml
 - name: "GCP: Deploy nanoglyph-signup"